pinepain/php-ref/README.md

   - `function Weak\weakrefs()`
   - `function Weak\object_handle()`

-### Special cases
+There are no new INI settings, constants, nor exceptions.

+These new classes/functions are implemented through C code, but [PHP stubs with annotations are available](./stubs/weak) for use with IDEs and code-analysis tools.

+### Known issues and limitations

-#### Notify callback will not be called if any uncatch exception thrown during object destructing process before it.
+#### Callbacks will not be triggered if there are uncaught exceptions in the destruction process

-If any exception in referent object destructor or other weak references notifier callback (if any) during object destructing process thrown, next notify callback will not be called.

-Internally, `Weak\Reference`'s notify callback may be considered as a destructor extension, something like extending object destructor and call notify callbacks one by one in a row, if any.

-Anyway, we assume that exception in destructors are fatal and the only way they should be handled is fail-fast approach.

-If you fall down under this limitation and have to try-catch object destructing, pleas, fill an issue and we'll discuss how this issue may be solved.
-One of pre-release features was storing destructed object's weak reference in some array because storing into array is completely internals process and can not be normally interrupted during standard destructor execution (we don't count `die()` before calling notify callback at all.
+A notification callback may fail to be triggered if:
+* The target-object had an unhandled-exception during destruction
+* Any other notification callback for the same object had an unhandled exception

+Internally, `Weak\Reference`'s notification-callback mechanism may be considered as an extension to the target-object's destruction process.

+If you re affected by this limitation and need to catch an exception from object destruction, please [open a github issue](https://github.com/pinepain/php-weak/issues/new) to discuss how it may be resolved.

-#### Object's `spl_object_hash()` hash changes after `Weak\Reference` created for it.
+#### The target-object's `spl_object_hash()` hash will change each time a `Weak\Reference` created with it

-Internally `Weak\Reference` changes object handlers pointer, so `spl_object_hash()` function will provide different hash for the same object before and after weak reference created for it (actually, hashes will differ only in second part - in last 16 characters, first 16 chars is object handle hash, and the last 16 is object handlers pointer hash).
-This is expected and after weak reference for object created it handlers will not be changed by this extension back, so hash will not be changed by this extension too.
+Creating a `Weak\Reference` has a side-effect on on the object that you are making the reference to.
+Because it changes certain internal PHP pointers, it will alter the `spl_object_hash()` of the object.

+This is expected behavior, and only applies when the very first weak-reference is created around the target-object.

-#### Comparing two `Weak\Reference` compares only whether they point to the same object.
+#### Loosely-comparing two `Weak\Reference` compares only whether they point to the same target

-When you compare two `Weak\Reference` notify callback ignored and only referent objects are compared:
+When you loosely-compare two `Weak\Reference` objects, the content of their noficiation-callback is ignored, and they will be considered equal if they point to the same target-object.
+For example:

 ```php
 <?php